The basics of filtering data

 Xto the right of the expression to completely delete it.

 Deselect the Custom Filter checkbox to stop using the expression.
-As long as you do not close the page, Looker will remember what you have typed, and your expression will reappear if you click Custom Filter again.
+As long as you do not close the page, Centricity will remember what you have typed, and your expression will reappear if you click Custom Filter again.